pylelab/AMIGOS/README.txt

 	This program was used in the following paper

-	Duarte, C. & Pyle, A.M., Stepping through an RNA structure: a novel approach to conformational analysis, Journal of Molecular Biology, 1998 Dec 18;284(5):1465-78.
+	Duarte, C. & Pyle, A.M., (1998) Stepping through an RNA structure: a novel approach to conformational analysis, Journal of Molecular Biology, 284(5):1465-78.

 *** Modifications of 8/30/03 ***